wgsaxton/acg_labs/Introduction_to_Kubernetes/README.md

 export TF_VAR_aws_secret_key="YOUR SECRET KEY"
 ```

-This is the AWS CLI way.
-Don't do it. example:
+These env vars really relate to the AWS CLI, but terraform picks them up.
+So the env vars reference is [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).
 ```
 export AWS_ACCESS_KEY_ID="YOUR_ACCESS_KEY"
 export AWS_SECRET_ACCESS_KEY="YOUR SECRET KEY"
 ```
-These env vars really relate to the AWS CLI, but terraform picks them up.
-So the env vars reference is [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html).

 ## SSH to instances
 if using ACG playgroud, the username is `cloud_user` or whatever the username is to log into the sandbox's console.